 What Are The Drawbacks Of Having Webbed Feet In Huskies?

-Webbed feet can make it difficult for huskies to swim due to the extra padding of fur in their paws, which prevents the feet from becoming webbed.
+• Webbed feet can make it difficult for huskies to swim due to the extra padding of fur in their paws, preventing them from becoming webbed.
 This can lead to pain, irritation, and damage to the paw pads.

 How Do You Get Webbed Feet In A Husky?